npcooley/COG_to_TAX/README.md

 ================
 Nicholas P. Cooley, Department of Biomedical Informatics, University of Pittsburgh
-2024-11-30
+2024-12-03

 # Building training sets for IDTaxa

-Annotation by definition relies on some knowledge base of training data.
+Annotation by definition relies on a knowledge base of training data.
 This repo contains a relatively uncomplicated scheme for creating training sets for the annotation tool IDTaxa.
-The code within relies on HTCondor, and is written to run smoothly on the open science grid, but is also general enough that a reasonable user should be able to use it as a starting point for a variety of tasks.
+The code within relies on HTCondor, and is written to run smoothly on the open science grid, but is also general enough that a reasonable user should be able to use it as a template for a variety of tasks.

 There isn’t any magic to this process, a short DAG controls the entire process wherein a single node goes out to the NCBI and grabs a few files